 Siddaraju, left, with a friend.

-If you asked anyone at the Institute of Speech and Hearing in India, “Who is the most hardworking person among you?”, they would take you to a cheerful young lad who goes by the name of Siddaraju.
+If you asked anyone at the Asian Aid-supported school focused on the needs of speech and hearing impaired kids in India, “Who is the most hardworking person among you?”, they would take you to a cheerful young lad who goes by the name of Sanjay*.

-Siddaraju did not have an easy childhood.
+Sanjay did not have an easy childhood.
 His mother left the family four years ago, and since then, his father remarried and had two sons.
 His father works as a daily wage laborer and lives in an airless one-room house with a mat for a bed and a few chairs for the guests.
-When he was a young boy, Siddaraju attended the government school in his village but he could not understand anything and often came home in tears feeling very out of place.
-But things changed when one day, Siddaraju’s father found out about the School for Speech and Hearing.
+When he was a young boy, Sanjay attended the government school in his village but he could not understand anything and often came home in tears feeling very out of place.
+But things changed when one day, Sanjay’s father found out about this school for speech and hearing impaired kids.

 He found a place where he belonged.

 “I am happy he is somewhere he is understood, that there are people doing something for him that we cannot and that they are providing a home for this thoughts and dreams,” says his father.

 You can help more children develop and grow strong for life by supporting our Education Program.